andersonmenezesm/github-explorer/README.md

-# Github Explorer
+![](https://github.com/andersonmenezesm/github-explorer/blob/master/Logo.svg)

 *This was an application developed during the Rocketseat bootcamp (GoStack 11).
 It consists of an application that searches the repository using the Github API.*

-![](https://github.com/andersonmenezesm/github-explorer/blob/master/Logo.svg)

 <p>